gluware/gluware_ansible_collection/README.md

         description : "Ansible Audit"
         audit_policy: "<Gluware Audit Policy Name>"
 ```

 ## Testing
 Tested with Ansible Core v2.18

+## Support
+As Red Hat Ansible Certified Content, this collection is entitled to support through the Ansible Automation Platform (AAP) using the **Create issue** button on the top right corner.
+If a support case cannot be opened with Red Hat and the collection has been obtained either from Galaxy or GitHub, there may community help available on the [Ansible Forum](https://forum.ansible.com/) or by raising a [GitHub Issue](https://github.com/gluware/gluware_ansible_collection/issues).

+## Release Notes and Roadmap
+The collection release notes can be found [here](https://github.com/gluware/gluware_ansible_collection/blob/main/CHANGELOG.rst).

 ## License Information
 GNU General Public License v3.0 or later.